Anshoo1992/Pig-Game-dice-game-/README.md

 GAME RULES:

-- The game has 2 players, playing in rounds with two dices
+- The game has 2 players, playing in rounds with two dice
 - Final Score input field where players can set the winning score
 - In each turn, a player rolls dices as many times as he whishes.
 Each result get added to his ROUND score
 - BUT, if the player rolls any one of the dice to 1, all his ROUND score gets lost.
 After that, it's the next player's turn